The Stochastic Reach-Avoid Problem and Set Characterization for Diffusions: Introduction

+Based on the proposed DPP, we characterize the value function as the (discontinuous) viscosity solution of a PDE (Theorem \ref{Theorem DPE 1}) along with boundary conditions in both viscosity and Dirichlet (pointwise) senses (Theorem \ref{thm:boundary}).
+We remark that due to the discontinuity of the payoff function, the viscosity boundary conditions involves a non-trivial regularity condition which is a stronger version of the requirement for the proposed DPP (see Proposition \ref{prop:unif cont}).
+These technical details are required to rigorously settle the PDE characterization for a stochastic exit-problem problem and we cannot find them elsewhere in the existing literature.

+Finally, we provide theoretical justifications (Theorem \ref{thm:approx}) so that the Reach-Avoid problem is amenable to numerical solutions by means of off-the-shelf PDE solvers, which have been mainly developed for continuous solutions.
+Preliminary results of this study were reported in \cite{ref:MohChaLyg-11} without covering the technical details and mathematical proofs.

-Organization of the article: In \secref{sec:ProblemStatement} we formally introduce the stochastic reach-avoid problem $\RA$ above.
-In \secref{sec:Connection to Stochastic Optimal Control Problem} we characterize the set of initial conditions that solve the problem $\RA$ above in terms of level sets of three different value functions.
-An identical connection is also established for a solution to the related reach-avoid problem $\widetilde{\RA}$ above.
-Focussing on the class of exit-time problems, in \secref{sec:Alternative Characterization} we establish a dynamic programming principle (DPP), and characterize it as the solution of a PDE along with some boundary conditions. \secref{sec:connection 3 to 4} presents results connecting those in \secref{sec:Connection to Stochastic Optimal Control Problem} and \secref{sec:Alternative Characterization}, and provides a solution to the stochastic reach-avoid problem in an ``$\eps$-conservative'' sense.
-One may observe that this $\eps$-precision can be made arbitrarily small.
+Organization of the article: In \secref{sec:ProblemStatement} we formally introduce the stochastic reach-avoid problems $\RA$ and $\wt \RA$ above.
+In \secref{sec:connection} we characterize the set of initial conditions that solve the reach-avoid problems in terms of super level sets of three different value functions.
+Focusing on the class of exit-time problems, in \secref{sec:Alternative Characterization} we establish a DPP and characterize it as the solution of a PDE along with some boundary conditions.
+Finally, \secref{sec:connection 3 to 4} presents results connecting those in \secref{sec:connection} and \secref{sec:Alternative Characterization} and justifies the deployment of the existing PDE solvers for numerical purposes.
 To illustrate the performance of our technique, the theoretical results developed in preceding sections are applied to solve the stochastic Zermelo navigation problem in \secref{sec:simulation}.
 We conclude with some remarks and directions for future work in \secref{sec:conclusion}.
+For better readability, some of the technical proofs are given in appendices.